svetl1/kgleventseriescc/README.md

 Run `scripts\install` to make sure all prerequisites are installed.

-To launch the service locally, run `scripts\docker` and `scripts\webclient` and keep both command prompts/shell windows open while using the service.
+To launch the service locally, run `scripts\docker` and `scripts\webclient` in separate command prompts/shell windows and keep both open while using the service.

 The service should now be running and available on `localhost:8234`.